Southwest offers apology, $5K, to passengers on damaged jet

 Chairman Gary Kelly says in the letter that the money is to help cover any “immediate financial needs.”

 An engine on a Southwest jet exploded Tuesday, and debris hit the plane.
-Forty-three-year-old banking executive Jennifer Riordan of Albuquerque, New Mexico, was fatally injured when she was sucked partway out of the jet through a shattered window.
+Forty-three-year-old banker Jennifer Riordan of Albuquerque, New Mexico, was fatally injured when she was sucked partway out of the jet through a shattered window.

 Passenger Marty Martinez of Dallas says he has no immediate plan to cash the check.
 He wants to talk to a lawyer.
 Eric Zilbert of Davis, California, says that after consulting with an attorney, he will cash his.